 - Tableau Reader: Free desktop application which enables you to view visualizations primarily built on Tableau Desktop.
 Filtering and drilling down of data is possible but editing or any kind of interactions is not possible in this case.

 - Tableau Public: As the name suggests, this is the free version of Tableau software which can be used to make visualizations once the workbooks are saved on the Tableau server which can then be viewed by anyone.

 2. What are the measures and dimensions?

 Measures are the numeric quantities or measurable metrics of data analyzed easily by the dimension table.
 They are stored in the table containing foreign keys which refers uniquely to the associated dimension tables.
-The data stored in the table is in atomic form thereby allowing more number of records to be inserted at a particular time.
+The data stored in the table is in atomic form thereby allowing more records to be inserted at a particular time.
 A sales table, for instance, can contain product key, customer key, items sold, promotion key, etc. details which are referring to a particular event.

-Dimensions, on the other hand, are descriptive attribute values used for multiple dimensions of an attribute which defines different characteristics.
+Dimensions, on the other hand, are descriptive attribute values used for multiple dimensions of an attribute that defines different characteristics.
 A dimension table can consist values like product name, type, product size, description, color, etc.

 3. Define aggregation and disaggregation in a tableau?

 They both are the ways used to develop a scatterplot in order to measure and compare data values.
-Aggregation, as the name suggests, is the calculated form of a specific set of values which return a single numeral value.
+Aggregation, as the name suggests, is the calculated form of a specific set of values that return a single numeral value.
 For instance, a set of values such as 1, 3, 5, 7 will return the value

 1. The default aggregation like sum, median, average, count, etc. are not user-defined.